sillevl/labict-citygame/minimum-requirements.md

 3. game generator
 4. Graphical User Interface, database and database management system

-Each student should be engaged in at least one of these four major project parts.
-If the sub-project, in wich you are involved, is finished, you should join your colleagues to support their design team.
-After all, the succes of the global project depents on each cooperator!
+Each topic must be subdivided into smaller topics. *Each student* should be engaged in *at least one* of these four major project parts.
+If the sub-project, in which you are involved, is finished, you should join your colleagues to support their design team.
+Developers can switch teams when priorities shift during the project.
+After all, the success of the global project depends on each cooperator!

 To meet the objectives of the project, some requirements are mandatory: